 Buyandsell.gc.ca Procurement Data is fully searchable.
 Using plain language search terms, you can find Government of Canada opportunities in your industry as well as past awards.

-Free of charge and without registering, you can access all listed tenders, bookmark and share searches, subscribe to syndication feeds to receive updates and download an unlimited number of opportunities.
+Free of charge and without registering, you can access all listed tenders, bookmark and share searches, create a web feed, subscribe to our email notification service to receive updates and download an unlimited number of opportunities.

 The following will explain how to:

 Table of Contents

 - How do I search for opportunities?

 - How do I match opportunities to my business profile?